Cane Corso vs Canaan Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cane Corso has a typical lifespan of 9-12 years, while Canaan Dog lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Cane Corso is predisposed to Orthopedic Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Canaan Dog faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Canaan Dog faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Cane Corso has 2 documented predispositions compared to 3 for Canaan Dog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health